nekrut/anvil-portal/content/learn/account-setup/account-setup.md

 - [Link your Terra and eRA Commons ID](https://support.terra.bio/hc/en-us/articles/360038086332-Linking-Terra-to-External-Servers) - To use controlled-access data on Terra, you will need to link your Terra user ID to your authorization account (such as a dbGaP account).
 Linking to external servers will allow Terra to automatically determine if you can access controlled datasets hosted in Terra (ex.
 TCGA, TOPMed, etc.) based on your approved dbGaP applications.

+See [Requesting Data Access](/learn/accessing-data/requesting-data-access) for more information about obtaining access to controlled access data and configuring Terra and Gen3 to read your data access privileges from dbGaP or your consortia access control list.